aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry_archiving/iot_analytics1/_index.md

 {{% /tab %}}
 {{% tab name="1b.
 SCADA Historian"  %}}

-1. _DMS_ reads data from a historian database and puts it onto an _Amazon Kinesis Data Stream_.
+1. _AWS Database Migration Service (DMS)_ reads data from a historian database and puts it onto an _Amazon Kinesis Data Stream_.
 A _Lambda_ function then reads data from Kinesis using the SDK and uses IoT Analytics Channel batchPutMessage to put data onto the _IoT Analytics Channel_.
-This pattern demonstrates how IoT Analytics makes the same ETL and analysis flows available for near real time and batch.
+This pattern demonstrates how AWS IoT Analytics makes the same ETL and analysis flows available for near real time and batch.
 1. A Topic Rules publishes the results of a wildcard SQL `dt/plant1/+/aggregate` from the MQTT Broker then puts messages onto the _IoT Channel_ which stores that data in an S3 bucket for a set period of time.
 1. The _IoT Analytics Pipeline_ executes a workflow of activities including reading from the Channel, performing filtering and transformations, and writing to the Datastore.
 1. The _IoT Analytics Datastore_ makes transformed data available to source Datasets.
 1. The _IoT Analytics Dataset_ is a materialized view defined in SQL over a Datastore, multiple Datasets can be created over a single Datastore.
 1. _Amazon QuickSight_ reads from a Dataset and displays visualizations and dashboards.
 1. _Jupyter_ notebooks .
-1. _S3 DataLake_ stores Channel, Datastore and optionally Dataset data.
+1. _Amazon S3 DataLake_ stores Channel, Datastore and optionally Dataset data.

 ```plantuml
 @startuml